 Sempre Sisters, violinist Charlotte Marckx and cellist Olivia Marckx, is an award-winning classically trained sister duo that aims to create music not limited by genre.
-Performing their own virtuosic arrangements of music from the Beatles to Bach, the sisters have one rule: to play music that they love for people who love music.
+Performing their own compositions and virtuosic arrangements of music from the Beatles to Bach, the sisters aim to play music that they love for people who love music.

 This Seattle area duo has been featured on NPR’s From the Top, Strings Magazine, and Classical KING FM 98.1, as well as at the Northwest Folklife Festival.
-They have received national and international acclaim, including winning the 2018 Stulberg International String Competition Gold Medal and Bach Prize and a major prize at the 2018 Johansen International Competition (Charlotte), as well as advancing to the semifinals at the 2015 Johansen International Competition and winning a prize at the 2016 YoungArts National Arts Competition (Olivia).
-They were grand prize winners of the KING FM Young Artists Awards and were featured in recital with the Seattle Chamber Music Society.
-The sisters have soloed with several orchestras, including the Seattle Symphony, and have also performed with Time for Three and Pink Martini (Charlotte) and Mark and Maggie O’Connor (Olivia).
-Charlotte is finishing high school, while Olivia attends the prestigious Colburn School in Los Angeles, where she is pursuing a BM in Cello Performance.
+They have received national and international acclaim, including being named a 2019 $50,000 Davidson "Enormous Talent" Fellowship recipient and winning the 2018 Stulberg International String Competition Gold Medal and Bach Prize (Charlotte), as well as advancing to the semifinals at the 2015 Johansen International Competition and winning a prize at the 2016 YoungArts National Arts Competition (Olivia).
+They were grand prize winners of the KING FM Young Artists Awards and have performed with the Seattle Chamber Music Society and the Orcas Island Chamber Music Festival.
+The sisters have soloed with several orchestras, including the Seattle Symphony, and have also performed with Time for Three , Charles Yang, and Pink Martini (Charlotte) and Mark and Maggie O’Connor (Olivia).
+They are currently in college at the prestigious Colburn Conservatory of Music in Los Angeles.

 Olivia and Charlotte are grateful to all of their current and former teachers and mentors, including: Jan Coleman, Hiro David, Raymond Davis, Meeka Quan DiLorenzo, Clive Greensmith, Desmond Hoebig, Li-Tan Hsu, Chuck Jacot, Simon James, Hans Jensen, Paul Kantor, Ron Leonard, Robert Lipsett, and Leslie Marckx.
 Also, special thanks to their multi-genre influences: Kristian Bugge, Alasdair Fraser, Natalie Haas, Arto Järvelä, Calum MacKinnon, Scott Marckx, Jeanie Murphy, Mark and Maggie O’Connor, and Time for Three.